martinricard/studionms-heistgame/README.md

 - ✅ Check browser console (F12) for errors

 ### Points not working?
-- ✅ Confirm JWT Token is correct
+- ✅ Confirm JWT Token is correct (from Show Secrets)
-- ✅ Verify Account ID matches your account
+- ✅ Verify Channel ID matches your account
 - ✅ Enable "Point Tracking" in settings
+- ✅ Ensure widget is loaded in OBS

 ### Commands not responding?
 - ✅ Check command names in settings